-Justin is currently a graduate student working on his MSW at UH’s Graduate College of Work.
+Justin received his Master’s in Social Work from the Graduate College of Social Work at the University of Houston.
 He has a Bachelors in Psychology from Texas A&M University and a MA in Counseling/Student Affairs from Texas State University.
-He has worked in the past in HIV case management, adolescent counseling, and dual diagnosis inpatient.
-Justin currently is a Trainer and a Community Outreach liaison for the Lazarus House, a fitness and wellness nonprofit for people with chronic illness and injury.
-Justin has lived with ADHD since he was a small child and has battled anxiety for most of his life.
-He has been in Recovery since 2010.
+He currently works at psychiatric hospital in Houston.
+Previously, Justin has worked in HIV case management, adolescent counseling, and dual diagnosis inpatient treatment settings.
+He also worked as a trainer and community outreach liaison, focusing on fitness and wellness for people with chronic illness and injury.
+Justin has lived with ADHD since he was a child and has battled anxiety for most of his life.
+He has been in recovery since 2010.

 Jose received his Bachelor’s in Psychology from the University of St. Thomas in Houston, Texas.
 He comes from a musically inclined family and has witnessed the positive impact that the arts can have on a person’s life.
-In the past, he has worked in mental health and substance abuse treatment hospitals.
-He has also worked with various local, national, and international non-profit organizations directing fundraising and coordinating events.
-His most recent non-profit work has included translating medical terminology, diagnoses, and treatments for Spanish-speaking only patients at a local clinic that offers services to low-income, migrant, and refugee populations.
+In the past, he has worked in mental health and substance use treatment hospitals.
+He has also worked with various local, national and international non-profit organizations directing fundraising and coordinating events.
+His most recent non-profit work has included translating medical terminology, diagnoses, and treatments for Spanish-speaking only patients at a local clinic that offers services to low-income, migrant and refugee populations.
 Professionally, his work regarding cognitive-behavioral therapy for anxiety has been published in a high-impact peer-reviewed journal.
 Currently, he works on a research team that teaches techniques and skills to help older adults reduce worry and stress in their daily lives.
 Having had experience with anxiety-related disorders, he hopes his career and nonprofit work will help increase access to mental and physical health services available to underserved minority populations.